 Celebrity nutritionist Lisa DeFazio, MS, RDN, tells her clients to make their own quick chips when craving cheese puffs.
-“Just toss thinly sliced potatoes with olive oil, lay them out on a microwave safe plate lined with a couple of paper towels, and microwave the slices for three minutes.
+"Just toss thinly sliced potatoes with olive oil, lay them out on a microwave-safe plate lined with a couple of paper towels, and microwave the slices for three minutes.
 Turn over and then microwave at 50% power for another three minutes.
-Continue cooking the remaining chips at 50% power in one-minute intervals until they are all crispy and golden.”
+Continue cooking the remaining chips at 50% power in one-minute intervals until they are all crispy and golden."

 Try these homemade (baked) cumin-spiced beet chips instead of store-bought varieties.
 St. John explains what to do: "Preheat your oven to 350°F. Wash and dry three medium beets or golden beets (no need to peel).
 Using a mandoline, thinly slice the beets and in a large bowl, toss beet slices, a teaspoon or two of olive oil, a teaspoon of cumin and half a teaspoon of salt.
 Spread beet slices onto baking sheets lined with parchment in a single layer.
 Bake beet chips for 35-45 minutes until crunchy, flipping slices once halfway through baking time.
 Allow chips to cool thoroughly and blot any excess oil with paper towels.
 Store in an airtight container."
 Voila!
 You'll satisfy your salty craving with baked, nutrient dense chips rather than a fried, sodium bomb.

-Sounds weird, but don’t knock it until you try it.
+Sounds weird, but don't knock it until you try it.
 Soon, you may just be spreading the chickpea gospel high and low.
-“Instead of this calorie-loaded fried treat, try roasting chickpeas in a cinnamon, salt, and a touch of sugar, for a playful twist on a churro,” offers Hayim.
-“It’s higher in protein and low in sugar!”
+"Instead of this calorie-loaded fried treat, try roasting chickpeas in cinnamon, salt, and a touch of sugar, for a playful twist on a churro," offers Hayim.
+"It's higher in protein and low in sugar!"
 P.S.
-With a guilt-free snack as good as this, we promise we won’t tell if you sneak that extra handful.
+With a guilt-free snack as good as this, we promise we won't tell if you sneak that extra handful.

-Craving chocolate and nuts?
+Craving Chocolate and Nuts?

 Lusting over Snickers?
 Dreaming of Mounds?
-Can’t get Almond Joys out of your head?
-“Try KIND’s Nuts & Spices Bars like their new Dark Chocolate Almond Mint or their Dark Chocolate Nuts and Sea Salt,” offer The Nutrition Twins.
-“You can see and pronounce the ingredients in the KIND bars and they contain delicious flavors.
-Plus you get nutrients like fiber, protein and antioxidants.”
+Can't get Almond Joys out of your head?
+"Try KIND's Nuts & Spices Bars like their new Dark Chocolate Almond Mint or their Dark Chocolate Nuts and Sea Salt," offer The Nutrition Twins.
+"You can see and pronounce the ingredients in the KIND bars and they contain delicious flavors.
+Plus you get nutrients like fiber, protein and antioxidants."
 While candy bars give you processed ingredients and can clog your arteries, KIND bars can satisfy those cravings without killing your health goals.
-And because some people are so psyched about KIND Snacks, we’ve actually ranked every single KIND bar in this exclusive: Every KIND Bar—Ranked!

-Craving eggs and bacon?
+Craving Eggs and Bacon?

 Beeline your way to the kitchen to cook up a batch of eggs with dulse.
-Yes, you read that right “Dulse is an edible red seaweed rich in fiber and nutrients.
+Yes, you read that right "Dulse is an edible red seaweed rich in fiber and nutrients.
 Uncooked it tastes like the ocean, but when it is cooked, it takes on a smoky flavor similar to bacon.
 To roast, cook it at 300 degrees.
-To saute: Place in a pan with a tablespoon of coconut oil,” offers Hayim.
-Speaking of, don’t miss these 20 Coconut Oil Recipes That Will Shrink Your Waist!
+To saute: Place in a pan with a tablespoon of coconut oil," offers Hayim.

-Craving a handful of chocolate balls?
+Craving a Handful of Chocolate Balls?

 We wish we thought of this ages ago.
 "Try dates rolled in cocoa powder.
 Dates are super sweet and gooey and they rank towards the top of the list when it comes to antioxidants.
 Plus, they contain powerful disease-fighting compounds," offer The Nutrition Twins.
 "Roll them in cocoa powder and you won't believe how much it tastes like the real, decadent chocolate deal.
 And cocoa powder is rich in heart-healthy antioxidants as well."
 Mmm.
 We're sold!